Interests that are a good basis for this study programme

 Entry to the bachelor’s programme in Pharmaceutical Sciences is selective and you will need to complete the admissions process.
-If no admission examination is held, you will need to demonstrate a qualification in biology or in biology combined with other subjects (secondary school leaving examination, supplementary examination).
+If no admission examination is held, you will need to demonstrate a qualification in biology or in biology combined with other subjects (4 hours per week in the sixth form or supplementary examination).

 The admission process takes place only once a year, for enrolment in the winter and summer semesters of the relevant academic year.

-During your bachelor’s studies you will need to show evidence of Latin language skills (e.g. as part of your secondary school leaving examination, supplementary examination).
+During your bachelor’s studies you will need to show evidence of Latin language skills (10 hours per week in the sixth form or supplementary examination).

 Pharmaceutical Sciences at the University of Graz

 The study programme involves pharmaceutical chemistry, pharmacognosy, pharmaceutical technology and pharmacology.
 You will begin to acquire basic knowledge of natural sciences before gaining a broad overview of active pharmaceutical components, how they are made and how they work inside the body.
 Frequent laboratory exercises will round off your education.

 Your options in the master’s programme